CameronIFrazier/3110Project/README.md

   Jeffrey Hoang (github user: JeffreyHoang)
       - Tasks Completed: Implementation of first 2 steps in Java, which the team was able to use as a rough draft to expand upon

+DISCLAIMER: 3rdtry.py was a version of trying to implement the extra credit float section of the project.
+It didn't work like an NFA, and was made entirely out of if statments so it wasn't used in the finalized version.
+The version of the code conating our actual literal checker (the first two steps of the project for a combined total of 100 points) is the file transitiontable.py.